emapop/budgety/README.md

 # budgety
-Budget App
-This is an app design for calculating revenues.
+Budget App is an app designed for calculating revenues.
 It is made entirely with HTML CSS Javascript and vanilla js.
-Have a nice day :)
+Have a nice time :)